 What the mother eats won’t only influence her baby’s exposure to flavors in the womb, but after birth too!
 If your baby is breastfed, different flavors of the food you eat can be transmitted to breastmilk.
 As a newborn, your little one will have a natural preference for sweet tastes, that’s why he’ll love breastmilk and formula.
 Later on, at about four months, he’ll acquire a taste for salty foods, and much later for bitter foods.

-Your baby’s taste sense will keep developing though the years, even throughout adulthood!
+Your baby’s taste sense will keep developing through the years, even throughout adulthood!
 While some preferences for sweet, salty, and bitter flavors change naturally with age (for example, kids like extremely sour tastes more than adults; but are more sensitive to bitter tastes), exposure to different foods has been found to influence greatly our liking or disliking of these flavors over the course of our life.
-In fact, a research from 2009 found that exposing 21- to 24-month-old toddlers to pictures of different fruits and vegetables, influenced their willingness to taste those fruits and vegetables later on.
+In fact, research from 2009 found that exposing 21- to 24-month-old toddlers to pictures of different fruits and vegetables, influenced their willingness to taste those fruits and vegetables later on.

 So, make sure you stimulate your little one’s sense of taste by exposing him to different foods and gradually introducing different flavors.
 Remember that sometimes you need to introduce the new food 10 to 15 times in order for your kid to develop a taste for it.